Shannon Taggart for Reader's Digest

 I finished my shots, and I had a couple of beers.
 I sat and thought and said to myself, “I’m gonna get in my car, and I’m gonna drive it into the Ohio River so I can be with my dead friends.”

 Of course, a policeman stopped me and put me in jail.
 That’s why I was in jail.
+(Like veterans, many policemen struggle with occupation-related mental health problems.)
 The next morning, when I got out, I called home.
 My wife answered and didn’t let me say a word.

 She said, “You’re going to therapy.”